solarslurpi/GrowBuddies/docs/mistbuddy.md

  vpdBuddy implements a modified version of [simple-pid](https://github.com/m-lundberg/simple-pid).
 Thanks to the initial work of [Brett Beauregard and his Arduino PID controller as well as documentation](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).
 The modification uses the time between mqtt messages as the (fairly) consistent sampling time instead of the system clock.
  ### Tuning
 #### Challenges
 - The input, setpoint, and error terms are all in floating point units relative to vpd readings.  vpd readings are typically between 0.0 and 2.0.
-The output is the number of seconds to turn on Miha.
+The output is the number of seconds to turn on MistBuddy.
 Thus, the output includes a conversion from vpd (floating point) to number of seconds (integer)
-- Spewing out vapor into the air using Miha is imprecise.
+- Spewing out vapor into the air using MistBuddy is imprecise.
 Luckily, the vpd does not have to be precise as shown in the [vpd range chart](vpd_chart)

 #### Settings
 I start with the P value.
 Given the vpd in my grow tent with the lights on is around 1.2, I'll use a vpd setpoint of 0.8 to adjust.